 The Victoria Humane Society does not receive any monetary donations from any national Humane Society organizations.
 If you would like to make a donation, please make your gift directly to us.
 Donations can be made through Canada Helps or PayPal.

 We rely on donations of cash, time, and items.
 We are a registered charity and as such your donation is tax-deductible.
 Your financial support helps us care for hundreds of animals a year and offer programs and services to the community.
-You can make a donation through YouCaring or Canada Helps.
+You can donate through YouCaring or Canada Helps.
 There are many other ways you can help -- volunteer to assist animals, fostering, administrative support and data entry, dog walking, cat visits, helping out with special events, and humane education programs.
-Please visit our Volunteer section for more information on the various ways you can make a difference in the lives of the animals.
+Please visit our Volunteer section for more information on the ways you can make a difference in the lives of animals.
 To donate an item and help the animals in our care, please check Our Wish List.

 Yes.
 Dog walkers must have significant experience with dogs.
 Many of the dogs at the Victoria Humane Society are large or have had minimal or no training.
 As a result, these dogs can be a challenge to properly handle.
 Also, Victoria Humane Society dogs need consistent walking, socialization, and exercise.
-Dog walkers must enjoy the extremes of weather and commit to walking on a regular schedule, including on very cold, very hot or rainy days.
+Dog walkers must enjoy the extremes of weather and commit to walking on a regular schedule, including on very cold, very hot, or rainy days.

 Orientations serve as general introduction to the Victoria Humane Society and some programs include role specific orientations (e.g. dog walking, fostering and home checks).
 Volunteer candidates are asked to complete the volunteer application available on our website.
-Matching candidates will be contacted for an interview and candidates approved as volunteers will be receive an orientation.
+Matching candidates will be contacted for an interview and approved volunteers will receive an orientation.

 Absolutely.
 We have volunteers assisting with administrative duties, providing foster homes, walking dogs, visiting cats, and assisting with special events.
-We encourage volunteers to help out in ways that they are passionate about and best suit their skill set.
-We will work closely with volunteers to ensure that the volunteer programming is a match.
+We encourage volunteers to help out in ways they are passionate about and best suit their skill set.
+We will work closely with volunteers to ensure that the programming is a match.
 Visit the Volunteer section on the website to read more about our current volunteer opportunities.

 There is no cost to fly the dogs or cats.
 Volunteers put the animals onto Pacific Coastal Airlines which flies them to Victoria for free.
 The crates we use are generally donated.
 Victoria Humane Society volunteers pick up the animals at the airport.

 With limited resources and veterinary services for animals in remote and rural areas, many dogs are unsterilized, starving and homeless.
 Countless others are shot in a bid to control overpopulation problems.
 The sad reality in some rural and remote communities is that there are virtually no resources to address animal welfare and very few appropriate homes.
 At the Victoria Humane Society, we believe it is our responsibility to help animals in jurisdictions that are facing this problem.
-Thanks to the generosity of Pacific Coastal airlines and our volunteers, we are able to provide this help without diminishing the care and attention we give to local animals.
+Thanks to the generosity of Pacific Coastal Airlines and our volunteers, we are able to provide this help without diminishing the care and attention we give to local animals.